Co-Cultivation of Grapevines and Transgenic American Chestnuts: Improving Water Relations through Niche Facilitation

 measurement parameters match environmental and

-be sent to a lab to be measured for N content to assess
+2. A subsample of leaves was sent to Brookside Laboratories to be measured for N content to assess

 potential impacts of soil conditions on photosynthetic

 capacity.
-Samples have been dried and will be ground and analyzed
+Samples were intended to be dried and ground and analyzed

 midday leaf water potential.
 I detached all leaves assessed for gas exchange, directly following the gas exchange measurements, and placed each individually in a Ziploc bag containing a moist paper towel, which was then placed in a dark cooler until leaf water potential measurements could be carried out approximately one to three hours later.
 I measured each detached leaf for the midday water potential measurements.